phucvu-nyu/bst236/docs/chapter_algorithms/climb_stairs.md

 ![Dynamic programming process for climbing stairs](intro_to_dynamic_programming.assets/climbing_stairs_dp.png)

-Like the backtracking algorithm, dynamic programming also uses the concept of "states" to represent specific stages in problem solving, each state corresponding to a subproblem and its local optimal solution.
+Dynamic programming uses the concept of "states" to represent specific stages in problem solving, each state corresponding to a subproblem and its local optimal solution.
 For example, the state of the climbing stairs problem is defined as the current step number $i$.

 Based on the above content, we can summarize the commonly used terminology in dynamic programming.